-System calls cannot be directly invoked by the user processes because they are part of the kernel-space.
-Modern CPU provide a special instruction generally called a software interrupt1, which can be performed by a user-space software and causes the CPU to switch to the system mode and give the control to the kernel, just like when serving a hardware interrupt or an exception.
+A user process cannot invoke system calls like regular functions because they are part of the kernel-space.
+Modern CPUs provide a special instruction generally called a $software\ interrupt^1,$ which can be performed by a user-space software and which causes the CPU to switch to the system mode and give the control to the kernel, just like when serving a hardware interrupt or an exception.
 The instruction has many names, depending on the CPU.
 In case of the PowerPC processors it is called sc.
 In case of 32-bit Intel and AMD processors it is called int and is followed by an operand (an argument) which is the number of the interrupt (0x80 - 128 in decimal, in case of Linux).
 Newer 32-bit Intel processors, starting from Pentium II provide the sysenter instruction.
 The 64-bit AMD and Intel processors have the syscall instruction.

-1This name is ambiguous in Linux, so be careful when using it.
+This name is ambiguous in Linux terminology, so be careful when using it.

-Invoking System Calls Intel And AMD 32-Bit CPUS
+Intel And amd 32-Bit cpus

-The software interrupt is handled by a special kernel function named system call().
+The software interrupt is handled by a special kernel function named system\call().
 Its implementation and behaviour depends on the CPU on which the kernel is running.
-For the 32-bit Intel and AMD CPUs it is defined in a file called entry_32.S file (the .S extension indicates that this file contains assembly code).
-The system_call() function is also a call gate for all of the system calls.
+For the 32-bit Intel and AMD CPUs it is defined in a file called entry\32.5 file (the .S extension indicates that this file contains assembly code).
+The system\call() function is also a call gate for all of the system calls.
 After being invoked it first checks the content of the eax register.
 It should contain the system call number.
-Each system call has a unique number which is also an index in the sys_call_table array.
-This array contains addresses of all system calls and it is defined in the syscall_table.S file which is included in the entry_32.S file.
+Each system call has a unique number which is also an index in the sys\call\table array.
+This array contains addresses of all system calls and it is defined in the syscall\table\32.5 file which is included in the entry\32.5 file.
 This means that the array is also implemented in assembly code.
-If the number in eax register is incorrect - bigger than expected - the system call() function returns the -ENOSYS value, signaling that the user process tried to call an non-existing system call and exits.
+If the number in eax register is incorrect - bigger than expected - the system\call() function returns the -enosys value, signaling that the user process tried to call a non-existing system call and exits.

-Invoking System Calls Intel And AMD 32-Bit CPUS
+Intel And AMD 32-Bit CPUs

-If the system call number in the eax register is however correct then the system_call() function pushes on the process kernel stack the content of the ebx, ecx, edx, esi, esi registers.
-Those registers store arguments for the system calls.
-Next, it multiplies the system call number by 4 (the size of the 32-bit address expressed in bytes) and applies the result as an offset in the sys_call_table to locate the address of the system call.
-Finally, the system_call() function uses the address to invoke the system call using regular call instruction.
-When the system call exits it returns a result in the eax register and passes the control back to the system_call() function.
+If however the system call number in the eax register is correct then the system\call() function pushes onto the process kernel stack the content of the ebx, ecx, edx, edi, esi registers.
+These registers store arguments for the system calls.
+Next, it multiplies the system call number by 4 (the size of the 32-bit address expressed in bytes) and uses the result as an offset in the sys\call\table to locate the address of the system call.
+Finally, the system\call() function uses the address to invoke the system call using regular call instruction.
+On exit the system call returns a result by storing it in the eax register and passes the control back to the system\call() function.

-Invoking System Calls Intel And AMD 64-Bit CPUS
+Intel And amd 64-Bit cpus

-In case of Intel And AMD 64-bit CPUs the system_call() function is defined in the entry_64.S file and the sys_call_table array in the unistd_64.h file which is included in the syscall_64.c file, which on turn is included in the entry_64.S file.
+In case of Intel and AMD 64-bit CPUs the system\call() function is defined in the entry\64.8 file and the sys\call\table array in the unistd\64.h file which is included in the syscall\64.c file, which in turn is included in the entry\64.8 file.
 The system call number is stored in the rax register, where also the system call returns its result.
 The system call number is multiplied by 8 (64-bit address size expressed in bytes) instead of 4.
-The arguments for the system call are stored in the rdi, rsi, rdx, r10, r9 and r8 registers, however they are not pushed on the process kernel stack.
+The arguments for the system call are stored in the rdi, rsi, rdx, r10, r9 and r8 registers, however they are not pushed onto the process kernel stack.